…and The Sinus Survival Trade-in Program

 This practice primes the liver to produce bile, which is used in digestion.
 It provides relief from indigestion, heartburn, bloating, and even belching.

 Lemons are a natural detoxifier which promotes flushing unwanted materials and toxins from the body.
 It also stimulates bowel movements and has been shown to be an excellent weight loss aid.
+Just remember though, always brush your teeth after drinking anything acidic to prevent unwanted dentist visits!

 The simple solution – my daily practice